2017 Legislative Agenda

 - Sufficiently fund core public health services.

-Oppose legislation diminishing the role of or reducing access to family physicians, or making it harder to maintain such a practice, including any to:
+Opposed legislation diminishing the role of or reducing access to family physicians or making it harder to maintain such a practice, including any to:

 - Impose inappropriate new programs or requirements on family physicians.

 - Reduce quality or increase risks to patients receiving care.

 - Impose additional unfunded responsibilities on family physicians under Medicaid.

 - Reduce funding to crucial safety net health care programs.